model-zoo/shift-ctrl-f/chrome/README.md

 between live mode and test mode?"`.
 We see that the model returns a relevant result, even though the page does not contain the term "`difference`".

-### How it works
+### How It Works

-The extension loads a MobileBERT in the background using TensorFlowJS.
-Every time a search happens:
+Every time a user executes a search:

 1) The content script collects all `<p>`, `<ul>`, and `<ol>` elements on the page and extracts text from each.